you’ve accumulated a file of finished or nearly-finished poems

 What if I have no sense of whether my poems are worth putting into a collection?

 During our first month together I will review your work and make recommendations as to which poems are strongest, and show the most potential in relation to one another.
 This will yield a first draft on which to focus your revision efforts.

 What if I haven’t written many poems yet, but I have an idea for a book I’d like to write?

 I encourage you to write those poems before enrolling in ABOW; if you need support in that process, I encourage you to take a generative course with me.
 Many writers find that “21” and the Poetry Immersion program offer effective pathways to new work.
 Many of my students have completed books this way!

 What if I have questions along the way?

+I will be active in the discussions within our online portal, answering questions and engaging with you and the materials.
 I’m always available to you via email and will do everything I can to make the course an enriching experience for you.
 Our cohort will meet twice in a live webinar setting, and you are entitled to meet with me 1×1 for a private consultation after I’ve read your first draft.
 If you wish to book additional coaching sessions, the charge is $100 for 50 minutes.

 How often do you offer this course?